-Respected and admired by audiences and musicians alike, Rossen Milanov is the Music Director Designate of Columbus Symphony Orchestra.
-He is also the Music Director of the Princeton Symphony, Principal Conductor of Orquesta Sinfónica del Principado de Asturias (OSPA) in Spain as well as the Music Director of the nationally recognized training orchestra Symphony in C in New Jersey.
-Most recently, he was appointed Music Director of the Chautauqua Symphony Orchestra.
+Respected and admired by audiences and musicians alike, Rossen Milanov is the Music Director of Columbus Symphony Orchestra and of the Princeton Symphony, as well as Principal Conductor of Orquesta Sinfónica del Principado de Asturias (OSPA) in Spain.
+In summer of 2015 he assumes the role of Music Director of the Chautauqua Symphony Orchestra.
+Recently he completed a 15 years tenure as Music Director of the nationally recognized training orchestra-Symphony in C in New Jersey.

 Mr. Milanov has established himself as a conductor with a considerable national and international presence.
 His recent conducting highlights include debuts at the Colorado Symphony Orchestra, Sapporo Symphony and Tokyo City Philharmonic and returns to the Milwaukee ,Vancouver, Fort Worth, Aalborg and Latvian National Symphony Orchestras; National Symphony Orchestra at the Kennedy Center, Zurich Opera, Hyogo Performing Arts Center Orchestra and his Link Up education projects with Carnegie Hall and the Orchestra of St. Luke’s.
 This season, Mr. Milanov debuts with Detroit Symphony Orchestra, Toronto Symphony Orchestra, Opera Oviedo in Spain, Hungarian National Orchestra, Orchestre Philharmonique de Strasbourg, New York City Ballet, Pacific Symphony and returns to the National Symphony Orchestra in Washington, KwaZulu-Natal Philharmonic in South Africa, Aalborg Symphony and conducts the Curtis Symphony Orchestra in Verizon Hall in Philadelphia.